 Maine Service Fellows are not employees of the host organization but they do receive financial support.
 The living allowance is set by law at 212% of the federal poverty level and does not vary regardless of a candidate’s experience, training, education, location, or project responsibilities.
 The living allowance lets an individual commitment to full-time service.
 Health coverage is available for those who need it.
 On successful completion of the service year, Fellows may be eligible for an end-of-service financial award that can be applied to education-related debt.

-Anyone who would like to support recruitment or training of Fellows can donate now through the Foundation.
-Please use the link below to access the donation page.
+Anyone who would like to support recruitment or training of Fellows can contribute to the Foundation directly online.
+Donate today